 Full discography: View Here

-Dave’s early career saw him playing the piano in the National Youth Jazz Orchestra and he plays at Ronnie Scott’s Jazz Club with vocalist Madeline Bell.
-He is often to be heard with various line-ups and members of his Strictly band in jazz clubs and other venues around the London area.
+Dave’s early career saw him playing the piano in the National Youth Jazz Orchestra and he plays regularly at Ronnie Scott’s Jazz Club with vocalist Madeline Bell amongst others.
+He is also often to be heard with various line-ups in jazz clubs and other venues around the London area.

-Musical Director for ITV for the last six Royal Variety Performances, including its hundredth anniversary at the Albert Hall, and for it’s series ‘Stepping Out’ and ‘Pop Star to Opera Star’.
+Musical Director for ITV for the last ten Royal Variety Performances, including its hundredth anniversary at the Albert Hall, and for it’s series ‘Stepping Out’, ‘Pop Star to Opera Star’,’All Star Musicals’ and 3 specials for Ball & Boe.

-Chairperson of the British Jury panel for the 2015 Eurovision Song Contest held in Vienna, Austria.
+He was Chairperson of the British Jury panel for the 2015 Eurovision Song Contest held in Vienna, Austria and in 2019 was greatly honoured to be awarded a fellowship by his former college, The Guildhall School of Music & Drama.